Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Energy Harvesting System Description

 \section{Energy Harvesting System Description}

-In this section, we introduce a novel nonlinear EHSA design, along with a linear benchmark model.
-The governing equations of motion (EOM) for both systems are derived.
-The optimal parameter designs for both systems are also discussed.
+In this section, we introduce a novel nonlinear EHSA design, along with a linear benchmark model (subsection II-A).
+The governing equations of motion (EOM) for both systems are derived (subsection II-B).
+The optimal parameter designs for both systems are also discussed (subsection II-c).

-\subsection{System Structure}
+\subsection{System structure}